Jang-Jinho/ETRI-project/README.md

 ```

 ## Example Result
-- Each node contains Visual-Audio-Speech event captions.
-These captions are organized into a Tree structure consisting of multiple levels.
+- Event Captions for each node are organized into a multi-level tree structure (Visual-Audio-Speech).
-- These multi-level captions are leveraged to generate structured metadata, including key information such as Tags, Objects, and Actors.
+- Multi-level captions are leveraged to generate structured metadata (Tags, Objects, Actors, etc.).
-- The generated metadata enables efficient and precise query search and advanced information retrieval.
+- The generated metadata enables efficient and precise query search and information retrieval.
 ![sample figure](asset/sample.png)